artifacthub/hub/docs/helm_annotations.md

 Use this annotation to indicate the capabilities of the operator your chart provides.
 It must be one of the following options: Basic Install, Seamless Upgrades, Full Lifecycle, Deep Insights or Auto Pilot.
 For more information please see the [capability level diagram](https://artifacthub.io/static/media/capability-level-diagram.svg).

+- **artifacthub.io/whatsnew** *(yaml string, see example below)*

+This annotation is used to provide some details about the changes introduced by a given chart version.
+Artifact Hub can generate a display a **ChangeLog** based on the entries in the `whatsnew` field in all your chart versions.

 ## Example

 Artifact Hub annotations in `Chart.yaml`: